y-yagi/kaeru/README.md

 # Kaeru

-Kaeru is a tool to replace text that matching a pattern.
+Kaeru is a tool to replace text that matches a pattern.

 ## Usage